Fernand-Gomes/Fernand-Gomes/README.md

 ### Brazilian Developer and Web Designer
 ##

-- ♟ - Studying Computer Science at CEFET.
+- 📖 - Studying Computer Science at CEFET.
 - 💻 - IT Technician - FAETEC
 - 🔭 - Studying NoCode and FrontEnd
+- ♟ - Looking for opportunities in Game Development area.
+- 📜 - "Learning is perseverance"

 <div>
   <a href = "https://github.com/Fernand-Gomes"></a>